LimeGradient/doki-theme-gd/about.md

-# Template Mod
+# Doki Theme

-Edit about.md to change this
+This mod adds anime characters to your Geometry Dash!